marius-test/marius-test/README.md

 - 👋 Hi, I’m @MariusB5
 - 👀 I’m interested in programming and testing software
-- 🌱 I’m currently learning Python, Selenium, Autoamtion Testing
+- 🌱 I’m currently learning Python, Selenium, Automation Testing
 - 💞️ I’m looking to collaborate on Python projects
-- 📫 How to reach me marius.briscut5@gmail.com
+- 📫 How to reach me: marius.briscut5@gmail.com

 <!---
 MariusB5/MariusB5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.